mpustovoi/RPG-Loot/README.md

 This pack adds RPG loot, which can be obtained by killing some mobs and found in some vanilla structures.

-It's is inspired by [**RPG Loot, Mobs & Dungeons Data Pack**](https://www.planetminecraft.com/data-pack/rpg-loot-data-pack/) by [michael9r9r](https://www.planetminecraft.com/member/michael9r9r/) and contains some item names from there.
+It's is inspired by [**RPG Loot, Mobs & Dungeons Data Pack**](https://www.planetminecraft.com/data-pack/rpg-loot-data-pack/) by [michael9r9r](https://www.planetminecraft.com/member/michael9r9r/) and contains some item names from there, but doesn't contain custom mobs and dungeons.

 ## Details